boryanagoncharenko/CssCoco/test.md

     outline: 0;
 }
  ```
  Note that the implementation provided by CSS lint takes into consideration the presence of the :focus pseudo selector anywhere in the selector.
 Thus, a rule `a:focus p` does not yield a warning.
 Also, CSS lint does not check multiselectors.
-The rule `a:focus, p` is considered OK, which is obivously wrong.
+The rule `a:focus, p` is considered OK, which is obviously wrong.
- **Actions**:  Find rulesets that contain declaration with specific property and value; check if the selector of the ruleset contains the :focus pseudoselector.
+ **Actions**:  Find rulesets that contain declaration with specific property and value; check if the selector of the ruleset contains the :focus pseudo selector.

  ---
 **Description**: Disallow outline:none (rule 2)